wojtulab/sqlserver-hack/README.md

 + scan for browser;
 + scan for sqlservr.exe;
 + scan for open ports;
-+ scan for registry entries
++ scan for registry entries;
++ scan for multiple sql instances;

 ++ -=version 1.1=-
 + added:
-+ scan for WMI
++ scan for WMI;
-+ scan for Windows Registry
++ scan for Windows Registry;
-+ scan for protocols: tcp, name pipe and local
++ scan for protocols: tcp, name pipe and local;
-+ counting process
-+ debug info regarding sql clustering
++ debug info regarding sql clustering;
-+ cluster mssql discovery
++ cluster mssql discovery;
-+ AlwaysOn discovery
++ AlwaysOn discovery;
-+ scan network for SQLservices
++ scan network for SQLservices;
-+ variables moved to external file
++ variables moved to external file;
++ recovery access script saved to txt and bat formats;